Code-Institute-Submissions/alandoherty95-reciprocate-app/TESTING.md

-- Buttons are standardised throughout the website using either small or large buttons with the same styling.
+- Buttons are standardised throughout the website using either small or large buttons with varying colours.